saichandreddykamana/Website-Designs/README.md

 # Website-Designs
-This repository contains website that i designed to improve my coding skills.
+This repository contains websites that i designed to improve my coding skills.